This post has been updated. It was originally published on September 24, 2019.

 We differentiate between fruits and vegetables depending on which bits of the plant we eat.
 If we eat the part derived from the ovaries or other reproductive tissue, we call it a fruit, explains Marvin Pritts, a horticulture researcher and professor at Cornell University.
 Everything else we call a vegetable.
 “Corn is a seed derived from the flower/ovary of the corn plant,” he says, “so is technically a fruit.”

-More specifically, corn is a caryopsis, which is a type of fruit in which the pericarp (that’s the fleshy bit, like the part of a peach that you eat) and seed coat are fused tightly.
+More specifically, corn is a caryopsis, which is a type of fruit in which the seed coat is tightly fused with the pericarp (that’s the fleshy bit, like the part of a peach that you eat).
 This means they don’t have a substantial fleshy layer, helping them dry out well.
 You might know caryopses better by their common name: grains.

 Thus, grains are a type of fruit.
-So yes, corn is both a grain and fruit in the same way that wheat, millet, and oats are.
+And that means corn is both a grain and fruit in the same way that wheat, millet, and oats are.

 This brings us back to the final piece of the question: is corn a vegetable?
-Botanically and scientifically speaking, the answer is no. But here’s the thing: in common parlance, “vegetable” is essentially an arbitrary term.
+Botanically and scientifically speaking, the answer is no. But here’s the thing: in common parlance, “vegetable” is essentially meaningless because it’s completely arbitrary.

 Think about what comes to mind when you conjure up an image of a vegetable.
 Some of it is probably accurate—lettuce, carrots, potatoes.
-But honestly a lot of it is likely wrong.
+But a lot of it is likely wrong.
 We have this general image of vegetables as all the produce that’s not sweet or super juicy.
 To most of us a fruit is a thing you can eat straight.
 You can pick up a peach or an apple and snack on it.
-You probably wouldn’t just bite into a tomato (though honestly, why not?) and similarly you at least need to cook corn before you chomp down and you’d preferably add a little salt and butter.
+You probably wouldn’t just bite into a tomato (though honestly, why not? we eat them raw in slices!) and similarly you at least need to cook corn before you chomp down, and you’d preferably add a little salt and butter.

-There’s a decent, if highly philosophical, argument to be made that we should go by the definition that most people use.
+There’s a decent, if highly philosophical, argument to be made that we should go by the categorization that most people use.
 If folks think of squashes as vegetables, maybe they are vegetables.
 The same might go for corn.
 For his part, Pritts acknowledges that we do eat corn as we do other veggies, but notes that still doesn’t technically make it one.
-We’ll leave it to you to decide which definitions you want to abide by—there’s a decent argument for them all.
+And yet lots of people do consider it a vegetable, including the US Department of Agriculture, and since “vegetable” is an arbitrary, catch-all category, maybe corn is a vegetable too.
+We’ll leave it to you to decide which definitions you want to abide by—there’s a decent argument for all of them.